Web-Dev-Uni-Tutorials/Page-Layout-with-CSS/README.md

         * display
         * text-decoration
         * padding / or width
      * Add a 'hover' effect to the buttons.
 If you look back at Week 3 and using psuedo classes with hyperlinks.
+     * If you can get this to work.
+Can you create an animated hover using a CSS transition see https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions for some advice.

 2. Download the file [flexbox.html](flexbox.html).
     * Add some CSS to this page.
 Check it works.